 Public revenues are generally endogenous in DREAM.
 The tax revenue from personal income taxation is collected from the tax payments of the households in the model.
 In the generational accounting system these taxes are distributed across generations simply by using the endogenous tax revenue from the generation in question.
 Various types of personal income are taxed differently in the Danish tax system.
-Since the model reflects this fact, a
+Since the model reflects this fact, a given level of personal income may lead to different levels of taxation depending on the composition of income.
+Similarly, revenue from indirect taxation is collected from the indirect tax payments associated with the private consumption of the individual generations of households.
+These revenues are also used directly in the generational accounting system.
+Revenues from direct and indirect taxation of firms, most notably corporate taxes, are distributed to generations according to the number of adult-equivalents in each generation.
+The same procedure is used for the revenue from taxation of capital income in the fully funded pension system.

-3Origin is included since immigrants have a significantly different labour market behaviour than the rest of the population.
+^{3.} Origin is included since immigrants have a significantly different labour market behaviour than the rest of the population.
 This fact, combined with the fact that the present number of immigrants is very low and therefore increasing over time for any reasonable projection of annual immigration, imply that the development in both the labour force and public transfers to individuals are affected by the development in relative size of the number of immigrants.

-4In addition to these main public transfers there exists a group of transfers, which goes to both persons in the labour force and persons outside the labour force.
+^{4.} In addition to these main public transfers there exists a group of transfers, which goes to both persons in the labour force and persons outside the labour force.
 These transfers are distributed to the different generations using a procedure similar to the one applied to individual public consumption.